Dergarcon/bellman_ford/README.md

-# Using Bellman Ford for finding arbitrage opportunities
+# Using Bellman Ford to find arbitrage opportunities

 This is a programming task that was completed as part of an application process.